 This institution was founded as the legacy of Billie Trimble Chandler, who provided the donations and funding for its original foundations.
 This was continued by many others, such as Senator Gene Seaman, who as Texas legislator insured that this museum was recognized as a Texas State Museum.
-Our work as a museum was further expanded by the generous donation in memory of one of our earliest trustees, James M. Goldston, which established the Goldston Room, a room that has now become the museum's largest and most important wing.
-This room has housed a variety of exhibits and events, ranging from exhibits of Chinese artwork from the Qing Dynasty to exhibits showcasing the last Dynasty of Korea under a loan from the Korea Cultures Learning Center from Houston, Texas.
+Our work as a museum was further expanded by the generous donation in memory of one of our earliest trustees, James M. Goldston, which established the Goldston Room.
+The Goldston Room has now become the museum’s largest and most important wing.
+This room has housed a variety of exhibits and events, ranging from exhibits of Chinese artwork from the Qing Dynasty to exhibits showcasing the last Dynasty of Korea under a loan from the Korean Culture Learning Center from Houston, Texas.
 This room serves its primary purpose as the Hakata Hall, the main stage of our core collection.

 You too can continue your legacy at this museum and ensure the success of our mission through a few simple options.

 Will or Living Trust

 Through a will or living trust, you can ensure that this institution is remembered as a part of your legacy, and give a percentage of the estate to this Museum.
 When discussing the planning of your estate, you can include the museum to support its mission.